ROBO-ZACH/ZacharyTStone/README.md

 3. Create a new branch

-4. Add your username to the array in PLEASE_FEATURE_ME.js
+4. Add your username to the PLEASE_FEATURE_ME array in .github/scripts/update-readme-featured-follower.js

 5. Commit and push your changes.